Mater Lotteries Winning Property Features: Market Value & Legal Guide

 Council Rates and Ongoing Costs

-A prize home in Brisbane worth $2.8 million attracts council rates of approximately $3,500–$4,200 per year [VERIFY COUNCIL CALCULATIONS].
-Gold Coast and Sunshine Coast rates are typically 10–20% lower.
-These are permanent annual costs, along with water, electricity, insurance (often $3,000–$6,000 annually on a luxury home), and maintenance.
-Winners must budget for these costs immediately upon settlement.
+A $2.8 million Brisbane home costs $3,500–$4,200 per year in council rates [VERIFY COUNCIL CALCULATIONS].
+Gold Coast and Sunshine Coast rates are 10–20% lower.
+Add water, electricity, and insurance costs too.
+Insurance alone costs $3,000–$6,000 per year on a luxury home.
+Budget for these costs right away.

 Comparison: Prize Home Odds vs. Market Risk

-To understand the value proposition of a Mater Lotteries prize home, compare the odds to other major Australian lotteries:
+Compare Mater Lotteries odds to other major Australian lotteries:

 | Lottery Type | Typical Ticket Price | Top Prize Value | Odds of Winning Top Prize |